fieldtrip/website/development/realtime/neuromag.md

 This section gives a simplistic overview of the Acquisition system and how rtMEG fits in.
 This knowledge is not necessary to run the program, but it might come handy if you want to understand a bit of what is going on behind the scenes.

 Each DSP (Digital Signal Processor) manages 12 different channels in the MEG machine (in the most common setup).
 The several DSPs then send the data they acquire from the channels to the real-time computer (in packets of 28 samples per channel, in the usual setup).
 The real-time computer sorts the data and applies some calibration values to them.
 The Acquisition computer talks to the real-time computer to receive the data.
 It receives the data by requesting "buflen" datapoints per packet, and hence the need for the 'buflen' option.
-If not used, rtMEG uses the default settings, which are usually around 1s second of data (e.g. buflen=1000 for sampling rate of 1Khz), which is fine for the regular data saving operations, but will be too long for a real-time application.
+If not used, rtMEG uses the default settings, which are usually around 1s second of data (e.g., buflen=1000 for sampling rate of 1Khz), which is fine for the regular data saving operations, but will be too long for a real-time application.

 The data received from the real-time computer are then stored in a local buffer that is used by different Neuromag programs, such as the visualization interface.
 So, rtMEG taps into this local buffer and reads the data being retrieved from the real-time computer.
 Once the data has been read, rtMEG writes them to a FieldTrip buffer, which can be easily read by several different clients (see above) using an open source format.
 This FieldTrip buffer can be run by rtMEG itself, or by a separate computer in the network (i.e. the 'ftbuffer' option).